SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Health_New.md

 by exploring the relationships between COVID-19 outcomes and other exogenous factors, including socioeconomics, demographics, occupation, and partisanship.
-We find salient structural inequality: Social distancing is a “privilege” for advantaged socioeconomic groups, while disadvantaged groups consistently bearing a larger brunt of case and death tolls, regardless of high vaccination rates.
+We find salient structural inequality: Social distancing is a “privilege” for advantaged socioeconomic groups, while disadvantaged groups consistently bear a larger brunt of case and death tolls, regardless of high vaccination rates.

 ---